tylercasson/cymple-issues/README.md

-# cymple-issues
+# Cymple Bot Issue Tracker

-Issue Tracker for Cymple Bot: https://cymple.af
+Welcome to the Issue Tracker for Cymple Bot for Discord

+If you have feature requests or bugs to report, create an issue here.

+Thanks,

+Tyler